-Mancini's 3-run HR in 11th lifts O's over Pirates, 9-6, after he ties game with 2-run shot in 9th
+Mancini's 3-run homer in 11th lifts O's over Pirates, after he ties game with 2-run shot in 9th

 In total, the Orioles hit three home runs after the eighth inning, which they entered trailing 6-1 and without much hope for a comeback.

-Center fielder Adam Jones hit a one-out home run into the Orioles’ bullpen to start their comeback in earnest.
+Center fielder Adam Jones hit a one-out home run into the Orioles bullpen to start their comeback in earnest.
 It reignited an inning later with a leadoff walk in the ninth inning from designated hitter Mark Trumbo.

 “I can’t say enough about the rest of the team here,” Mancini said.
-“We’re down 6-2 in the ninth inning and everybody just battles back, ahs great at-bats, and gave me the opportunity to come up there in the ninth.
+“We’re down 6-2 in the ninth inning and everybody just battles back, has great at-bats, and gave me the opportunity to come up there in the ninth.
 Without that, none of this happens.”

-Trumbo went to third on a double down the left-field line by second baseman Jonathan Schoop and scored on a pinch-hit sacrifice fly by outfielder Joey Rickard to make it a 6-3 deficit.
+Trumbo went to third on a double down the left-field line by second baseman Jonathan Schoop and scored on a pinch-hit sacrifice fly by pinch hitter Joey Rickard to make it a 6-3 deficit.
 Schoop scored on a double just inside the left-field line by shortstop J.J.
 Hardy to score the Orioles’ fourth run, and Mancini won an eight-pitch battle with closer Tony Watson for a two-run home run to left-center field that tied it at 6 in the ninth.

 “He had some tough pitches there,” Mancini said.
 “He threw me a lot of sliders that quite frankly almost hit me, and I swung at them.
 Those fooled me a little bit, but as the at-bat went on, I kind of relaxed a little bit and calmed down and when he got me 2-2, he had thrown a fastball-slider mix the whole time and I thought that maybe he was going to throw me a changeup, so I kind of just sold out on that being the pitch.
 Luckily, guessed right there and he left it up.”